 Thank you for all of your words of encouragement!
-I would like to begin a long relationship with you by preparing a monthly blog to build onto a community that shares their personal stories, challenges and solutions to their struggles of living a gluten free lifestyle.
+We would like to begin a long relationship with you by preparing this blog to build into our community that shares our stories, and favorite recipes too!

 Studies have shown that Celiac Disease affects 1 in 133 individuals.